 "We want the states involved" to make the case for offshore development, Luthi said.
 "Virginia wants us to proceed" with drilling off its coast.
-A lease sale offshore Virginia is part of the five-year Outer Continental Shelf (OCS) leasing program for 2007-2012, but it will not occur unless both Congress and the president lift their offshore drilling bans.
+A lease sale offshore Virginia is part of the five-year Outer Continental Shelf (OCS) leasing program for 2007-2012, but it will not go forward unless both Congress and the president lift their offshore drilling bans, he noted.

 Luthi said he supported removal of the drilling ban on the East and West Coasts.
 "I would like to see that changed," he told members of the policy committee.
 Before lifting the moratorium, "we have to show it [oil and gas] can be produced wisely, reliably and in [an] environmentally sensitive way."
 The energy industry has a "very good record" in this area, Luthi noted.
 In addition, "we need to look at...what is the benefit to the state to have offshore development."

-He said he "realistically" doubted that any change would occur to the drilling moratorium during the remaining months of his term, which will probably end in January 2009.
+He said he "realistically" doubted that any change would occur to the drilling moratorium during the remaining months of his term, which will probably end in January 2009 (see related story).

 The nation's dependence on the Gulf of Mexico for its energy resources is a cause for concern, Luthi said.
 "We're putting a lot of our eggs in one basket...We need to do more to try to expand the areas where our energy comes from."
 This became especially clear following Hurricanes Katrina and Rita, which caused significant damage to the Gulf infrastructure and stranded oil and gas supplies, he noted.

 On a separate issue, Luthi said the Department of Justice is "in the final throes of making [a] decision" about whether to appeal a Louisiana district court's decision upholding Kerr-McGee Oil & Gas' challenge to MMS' authority to include price thresholds in offshore leases issued between 1996 and 2000 pursuant to the Deep Water Royalty Relief Act of 1995 (DWRRA).
-The price thresholds were intended to cut off the royalty relief to producers that was authorized by Congress when oil and gas prices rose above certain benchmarks (see Daily GPI, Nov.
-2, 2007).
+The price thresholds were intended to cut off congressionally authorized royalty relief to producers when oil and gas prices rose above certain benchmarks (see NGI, Nov.
+5, 2007).